-Of course, this dish is an Ottolenghi recipe – did you notice his signatures?
-It is from Plenty More – we are cooking our way through this book.
+We are cooking our way through Plenty More as our project for the year.
 We feel free to substitute ingredients that are not readily available in our local area.